akanadocs/docs-test/sp/simple-api.md

 	* For Oracle, download the appropriate thin driver from the Oracle website.
 2. Copy the JAR file to the sm70/instances/pm/deploy directory for the PM container.

-You may also want to dedicate containers for the "SOA Software Policy Manager Services" feature.
-This feature provides the backend APIs to support the Network Directors and is often installed in the same containers as the "SOA Software Policy Manager Console" and/or "SOA Software Community Manager" features.
+You may also want to dedicate containers for the Akana Policy Manager Services feature.
+This feature provides the backend APIs to support the Network Directors and is often installed in the same containers as the Akana Policy Manager Console and/or Akana Community Manager features.
 The decision to install it on its own container can be driven by security requirements (e.g. network topology) or the minimization of load on the Web traffic containers.

 ### <a name="Network Director Container"></a>Network Director Container

 1. Enter the structure for the ND properties.
 It is:

 	```
+	container.instance.name=nd
+	credential.username=administrator
+	credential.password=password
+	default.host=0.0.0.0
-	container.instance.name=nd	credential.username=administrator	credential.password=password	default.host=0.0.0.0	default.port=9901
+	default.port=9901
 	```

 2. Run the following command: